microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aro/aro-arm-template/_index.md

 - At a high level, the script will then perform the following tasks:
   - Install the required Azure Arc-enabled Kubernetes required Azure CLI extension
-  - Automatically log in to Azure using the provided service principal credentials and will create the deployment Azure resource group
+  - Automatically login to Azure using the provided service principal credentials and will create the deployment Azure resource group
   - Download and install all the Azure Red Hat OpenShift CLI.
   - Onboard the cluster as an Azure Arc-enabled Kubernetes cluster